Xerox/Conduent Spinoff Creates Immediate Tangible Value

 Splitting the two: better late than never

 Xerox and Conduent, while both in the business service and outsourcing business, are in two distinct markets.
 Xerox's printer business and document outsourcing business are relatively mature markets with Xerox itself being a major player.
-While Conduent is still a large player in its market, the market is far larger in relation to Conduent's share versus Xerox's market to market share ratio.
+While Conduent is still a large player in its market, the market is far larger in relation to Conduent's share versus Xerox's market-to-market share ratio.
 It is also a growing market.
 The optimal capital allocation of these two differing business markets could not be any more different.
 Xerox has limited growth opportunities, but it has a steady stream of cash flows.
 Conduent has tremendous market opportunities to gain market share and to grow with the market and cash flows to achieve such a goal.
 However, sometime after the acquisition was made and far too late in my opinion, Xerox realized that this was a terrible mistake.
 The market was leaving Conduent behind due to the fact that approval for any riskier than usual but likely to be worthwhile expenditures for Conduent's business line had to come from the minds and orthodoxy of Xerox's top executives.
 Could a team of managers who lead a company that was largely in a stable and slowly declining business hope to recognize and act upon the opportunities presented to their smaller subsidiary which was in a growing and more dynamic industry?
 I think the answer is obvious at this point.
-The nature of Conduent's business and industry requires bolder, more creative and growth oriented thinking.
+The nature of Conduent's business and industry requires bolder, more creative and growth-oriented thinking.

-Take the capital allocation plan shown in my previous article which shows that over $1.1 billion has been spent in each of the past three years to buy back stock and the roughly $290 million per year spent on cash dividends.
+Take the capital allocation plan shown in my previous article, which shows that over $1.1 billion has been spent in each of the past three years to buy back stock and the roughly $290 million per year spent on cash dividends.

-Source: Xerox's historical 10-K filings.
+(Source: Xerox's historical 10-K filings)

 While such a capital allocation plan may be appropriate for a company like Xerox, it makes almost no sense for Conduent, which was willingly or unwillingly dragged along without much of a say in the matter.
-The correct capital allocation plan for Conduent would be zero buybacks, zero dividends and 100% of free cash flows in acquisitions and internal R&D. While Xerox may have had some plans to do tuck-in acquisitions for their Conduent business line, the results show that they failed to do so with any success.
+The correct capital allocation plan for Conduent would be zero buybacks, zero dividends and 100% of free cash flows in acquisitions and internal R&D. While Xerox may have had some plans to do tuck-in acquisitions for its Conduent business line, the results show that it failed to do so with any success.
 I attribute such a failure due to the fundamentally different mindsets needed to run each business successfully in today's environment.
 With the companies now separated into two independent entities, capital allocation will immediately become more efficient since both companies will now be operated with an individualistic approach and an independent managerial mindset.

 The second immediate improvement from the split is related to capital allocation but focuses more so on the prevailing and desired share price for the stock.
 A major competitive advantage for a growth stock is actually the price of its shares and its market capitalization.
-This is the company's cost of capital and in a growth industry segment this can mean the difference between being left in the history books or being the next big story.
+This is the company's cost of capital and in a growth industry segment, this can mean the difference between being left in the history books or being the next big story.
 Conduent could be marketed as a growth story at some point if it were to develop successfully over time.
 Xerox will likely always be viewed as being in a shrinking business regardless of whether that is the case or not.
 Conduent will gain a sizeable advantage if it is allowed to gain a very expensive market capitalization.
 It can use shares to acquire other companies in both the private and public market at a much smaller expense to shareholders than if their shares were undervalued.
-Xerox's buyback plan benefits shareholders much more when its shares are priced at a level that's lower than its intrinsic value.
+Xerox's buyback plan benefits shareholders much more when its shares are priced at a level that's lower than their intrinsic value.
 The lower the better.
 Consider the scenario in which Conduent actually wildly succeeds as a subsidiary of Xerox.
 The successful growth of Conduent would push up the stock price of XRX as a whole.
 However, Xerox would still allocate capital as per usual with mostly stock buybacks and some dividends.
-Therefore, capital would be wasted on buying back Conduent's success reflected in XRX's stock price and Conduent would receive none of benefits of their success that would be reflected in their individual stock ticker price to lower their cost of capital for important acquisitions.
+Therefore, capital would be wasted on buying back Conduent's success reflected in XRX's stock price and Conduent would receive none of the benefits of their success that would be reflected in their individual stock ticker price to lower its cost of capital for important acquisitions.
 In other words, there would be almost no benefit to the combination of Xerox and Conduent under one ticker and company under almost any plausible scenario.
 It is only due to a flawed thesis believed in by management which implied that somehow Conduent's business would enhance Xerox's overall growth prospects that put the two companies together in the first place.
-The real results was that the combination stunted Conduent's growth and burdened Xerox's cash returns to shareholders.
+The real results were that the combination stunted Conduent's growth and burdened Xerox's cash returns to shareholders.
 The disapproval and ultimate reversal of the actions based on this false reasoning will be a value creation event in and of itself.

 How to think going forward